 Both device groups and custom devices can dynamically aggregate metrics based on your specified criteria.
 We recommend selecting reliable criteria, such as the device IP address, MAC address, VLAN, tag, or type.
 While you can select devices by their name, if the DNS name is not automatically discovered, the device is not added.

-Create a custom device when you want to collect metrics for devices that are outside of your local network or when you have a group of devices that you want to aggregate metrics for as a single device.
+Custom devices enable you to collect metrics for devices that are outside of your local network or when you have a group of devices that you want to aggregate metrics for as a single device.
 These devices can even be different physical interfaces that are located on the same device; aggregating the metrics for these interfaces can make it easier to understand how heavily taxed your physical resources are as a whole, rather than by interface.

 While custom devices aggregate metrics based on their defined criteria, the metric calculations are not treated the same as for discovered devices.
-For example, you might have a trigger assigned to a custom device that commits records to an Explore appliance.
+For example, you might have a trigger assigned to a custom device that commits records to a recordstore.
 However, the custom device is not shown as either a client or a server in any transaction records.
-The ExtraHop system populates those attributes with the L2 or L3 device that corresponds to the conversation on the wire data.
+The ExtraHop system populates those attributes with the device that corresponds to the conversation on the wire data.

 Custom devices can affect the overall system performance, so you should avoid the following configurations: